Maxime-Jauroyon/Univ-GA6/README.md

 ## Features

-- Parses two type of files:
+- Parses two types of file:
 	- A list of automaton transitions.
 	- A programming-ish coding syntax.
 - Prints a parsed file with a well formatted look.